-This guidebook is written for Inclusa members, as well as for their legal decision makers (guardian or activated Power of Attorney [POA]).
-People who are under guardianship or have an activated POA can still participate in Self-Directed Supports.
+Although this guidebook is specifically written for Inclusa members, it applies to legal decision makers (guardian or activated Power of Attorney [POA]).
+People who are under guardianship or have an activated POA can still participate in Self-Directed Supports!

 When the court appoints a guardian, that person must be willing and able to fulfill the duties required by law.
 These duties include: